Tokyo Kids Writes is a creative summer writing opportunity

 One summer, our camp Skyped and emailed with Suzanne Kamata, author of Gadget Girl.
 We even read portions of her manuscript before it was even on the market!
 She supplied personal feedback to each young author via Skype and follow-up emails that she personally sent to each writer!

 Last year, we welcomed acclaimed author, Leza Lowitz!
-Her powerful novel-in-verse book, Up From the Sea, connected to our camped as researched and connected with historical knowledge on a heart level.
+Her powerful novel-in-verse book, Up From the Sea, connected to our campers who researched and connected with historical knowledge on a heart level.
 Leza joined us in the Best Living Japan Studio for what was a momentous day!

 Additionally, we don’t always stay in the studio!
 Instead, we take mini-outings for rich experiences to help our writing.
-This may mean a trip to the local Baskin Robbins to beat the heat with an order of ice cream to coincide with sensory writing and writing restaurant reviews!
+Botanical gardens, a busy bus station to record observations, perhaps a trip to the local ice cream shop to beat the heat and practice our sensory writing and record a quick restaurant review!
 It may mean a quiet walk of recording every swoosh, ripple of leaves, or city sound we encounter for a story we’re working on.

 Reluctant readers and writers take bigger risks and dare to engage when it doesn’t feel like an assignment.
 We work in an atmosphere where every child is engaged.